quantopian/empyrical/README.md

 - `empyrical.utils.default_returns_func`
 - `empyrical.utils.get_symbol_returns_from_yahoo`

-As an alternative data source, we suggest the following:
+For alternative data sources, we suggest the following:

 1. Migrate your research workflow to the Quantopian Research environment, where there is [free and flexible data access to over 57